 To create a truly multidisciplinary team, CML has combined world-class engineers from a broad variety of backgrounds.
-Key areas of expertise include mechanical, electronic, software, and control engineering, materials science, design of experiments, system modelling and simulation.
-The aggregation of these skills allows CML to successfully work with the global giants of the consumer electronics industry and their preferred supply chains.
+Key areas of expertise include mechanical, electronic, software, and control engineering, materials science, system modelling and simulation.
+The aggregation of these skills allows CML to successfully work with the global giants of industry and their preferred supply chains.
 Design and development activities encompass mechanical actuators, electronics, custom ASICs, algorithms, firmware, manufacturing processes and test equipment.

 Although much of CML's technology is developed at its headquarters, CML's supports its customers and their supply chains around the world.
 CML has staff and offices local to our customers to that we can offer on-site and remote technical & sales support.

 CML’s mission is to provide world class designs for its customers, enabling compact and precise system solution with new and differentiating functionality.

 CML's patented platform technology uses SMA smart material for high precision movements